alexjamesmalcolm/alexjamesmalcolm.com/src/content/blog/1 Timothy 6 - Inductive.md

 ##### Main Point
 The love of money is a lie of the world system that money will bring us joy when it really will only bring us ruin.
 Contentment with what we have and pursuit of God is great gain.

+The love of money is a lie of the world system that money will bring us joy but placing our hope in money will only bring us ruin.
+Contentment with what we have and pursuit of God is great gain.

+What are ways that we can hold onto contentment while we're entering into this new phase of life?
+- Gratitude
+- In college we were all the same but now we are at risk of comparing ourselves to others
+- Reminding ourselves that if we surround ourselves with stuff
+- Hope in wealth is an uncertain foundation but giving our wealth for God is to make a strong foundation

 ### Final Charge to Timothy
 #### 1 Timothy 6:11-16
 >11 But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.
 12 Fight the good fight of the faith.
 Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses.
 13 In the sight of God, who gives life to everything, and of Christ Jesus, who while testifying before Pontius Pilate made the good confession, I charge you 14 to keep this command without spot or blame until the appearing of our Lord Jesus Christ, 15 which God will bring about in his own time—God, the blessed and only Ruler, the King of kings and Lord of lords, 16 who alone is immortal and who lives in unapproachable light, whom no one has seen or can see.
 To him be honor and might forever.
 Amen.

+God is worthy of us putting our hope in him rather than money.
 ##### Structure
 We are called to flee from materialism and instead pursue every kind of godliness.
 It is not enough to just flee.
 The beliefs in our heart must be challenged.
 By sharing God's values it will be harder for materialism to take a hold in our hearts.